npoltorapavlo/c_samples/named-semaphore/README.md

 # named-semaphore

-Arg1 - num of child processes forked (default is 3).
+Arg1 - num of child processes (default is 3).
-Arg2 - program run time in seconds (default is 10).
-Arg3 - semaphore wait time in seconds (default is 5).
-Arg4 - critical section run time in seconds (default is 1).

 ###### build